jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 - 📦 Sandbox Obsidian so tests don't interfere with your system or each other
 - 📂 Open and switch between vaults
 - 🛠️ Provide helper functions for common testing tasks
-- 🤖 Run tests in GitHub CI
+- 🤖 Run tests in CI

 ## Installation and Setup